Bank of Baroda: 2000s

-In 2000 BoB established Bank of Baroda (Botswana).
+In 2000, BoB established Bank of Baroda (Botswana).
 The bank has three banking offices, two in Gaborone and one in Francistown.
-In 2002, BoB converted its subsidiary in Hong Kong from deposit taking company to a Restricted License Bank.
+In 2002, BoB converted its subsidiary in Hong Kong from a deposit-taking company to a Restricted License Bank.

-In 2002 BoB acquired Benares State Bank (BSB) at the Reserve Bank of India's request.
+In 2002, BoB acquired Benares State Bank (BSB) at the Reserve Bank of India's request.
 BSB had been established in 1946 but traced its origins back to 1871 and its function as the treasury office of the Benares state.
-In 1964 BSB had acquired Bareilly Bank (est. 1934), with seven branches in western districts of Uttar Pradesh; BSB also had taken over Lucknow Bank in 1968.
+In 1964, BSB acquired Bareilly Bank (est. 1934), with seven branches in the western districts of Uttar Pradesh; BSB also took over Lucknow Bank in 1968.
 The acquisition of BSB brought BoB 105 new branches.
-Lucknow Bank, a unit bank with its only office in Aminabad, had been established in 1913.
+Lucknow Bank, a unit bank with its only office in Aminabad, was established in 1913.
 Also in 2002, BoB listed Bank of Baroda (Uganda) on the Uganda Securities Exchange (USE).
 The next year BoB opened an OBU in Mumbai.

-In 2004 BoB acquired the failed south Gujarat Local Area Bank.
+In 2004, BoB acquired the failed South Gujarat Local Area Bank.
 BoB also returned to Tanzania by establishing a subsidiary in Dar-es-Salaam.
 BoB also opened a representative office each in Kuala Lumpur, Malaysia, and Guangdong, China.

-In 2005 BoB built a Global Data Centre (DC) in Mumbai for running its centralised banking solution (CBS) and other applications in more than 1,900 branches across India and 20 other counties where the bank operates.
+In 2005, BoB built a Global Data Centre (DC) in Mumbai for running its centralised banking solution (CBS) and other applications in more than 1,900 branches across India and 20 other countries where the bank operates.
 BoB also opened a representative office in Thailand.

-In 2006 BoB established an Offshore Banking Unit (OBU) in Singapore.
+In 2006, BoB established an Offshore Banking Unit (OBU) in Singapore.

 In 2007, its centenary year, BoB's total business crossed 2.09 trillion (short scale), its branches crossed 2000, and its global customer base 29 million people.
-In Hong Kong, Bank got Full Fledged Banking license and business of its Restricted License Banking subsidiary was taken over Bank of Baroda branch in Hong Kong w.e.f.01.04.2007.
+In Hong Kong, the Bank got a Full Fledged Banking license, and the business of its Restricted License Banking subsidiary was taken over by the Bank of Baroda branch in Hong Kong w.e.f.01.04.2007.

-In 2008 BoB opened a branch in Guangzhou, China (02/08/2008) and in Kenton, Harrow United Kingdom.
+In 2008, BoB opened a branch in Guangzhou, China (02/08/2008) and in Kenton, Harrow, United Kingdom.
 BoB opened a joint venture life insurance company with Andhra Bank and Legal & General (UK) called IndiaFirst Life Insurance Company.

-In 2009 Bank of Baroda (New Zealand) was registered.
-As of 2017 BoB (NZ) has 3 branches: two in Auckland, one in Wellington.
+In 2009, Bank of Baroda (New Zealand) was registered.
+As of 2017 BoB (NZ) has three branches: two in Auckland and one in Wellington.